 After graduating from Bournemouth university with a BA in Business Julia started a career working in finance at Saville and Holdsworth Ltd and latterly The Wall St Journal.
 She subsequently joined Accenture where she qualified as a management accountant and spent 10 years + in their finance team.
 In 2007 she decided on a career change and took up a Business manager role at Sandringham School.
 During her time at Sandringham she has seen the school move from maintained school to an academy and finally to a multi academy trust and has gained significant experience in operating school budgets and managing the operation of a large institution.

-Appointed as Chief Financial Officer and Company Secretary to the Trust Board.
+Appointed as Chief Operating Officer and Company Secretary to the Trust Board.

 Claire’s role is centred around working collaboratively with school leaders to improve the experience, outcomes and progress of learners across Alban Academies Trust.